China is spooked about this super-advanced missile system that the US wants in South Korea

 A THAAD system in South Korea would nearly eliminate any threat of incoming missiles from North Korea:

-THAAD systems don’t provide total coverage, though, and were designed to intercept short- and medium-range ballistic missiles during the “terminal” stage of their flight path.
+THAAD systems don’t provide total coverage, though, and was designed to intercept short and medium-range ballistic missiles during the “terminal” stage of their flight path.
 While a threat from North Korea would be countered, certain ballistic missiles from China, including medium-range missiles, would get past the system:

 Currently the Pentagon has deployed a THAAD battery to